prospective-zkq/bootstrap/site/docs/4.1/getting-started/javascript.md

 $(document).off('.alert.data-api')
 {% endhighlight %}

-{% capture callout %}
-##### Escaping selectors
+## Selectors

+Currently to queried DOM elements we use native methods (for performance reasons) `querySelector` and `querySelectorAll`, so you have to use [valid selectors](https://www.w3.org/TR/CSS21/syndata.html#value-def-identifier).
-If you use special selectors, for example: `collapse:Example`, be sure to escape them, because they'll be passed through jQuery.
+If you use special selectors, for example: `collapse:Example`, be sure to escape them.
-{% endcapture %}
-{% include callout.html content=callout type="warning" %}

 ## Events